Archive for the ‘SQL Server 2005’ Category

 • Ordering by visible column position

-SELECT id, customerid, price * quantity AS "gross revenue" FROM orders ORDER BY 2
+SELECT id, customerid, price * quantity as "gross revenue"

 • Ordering by column aliases